Quentinbaltus/Reading-Watching/README.md

 `READ` [How Does Spotify Know You So Well?](https://medium.com/s/story/spotifys-discover-weekly-how-machine-learning-finds-your-new-music-19a41ab76efe) by Sophia Ciocca

-`READ` [The world needs a tech diet - Here is how designers can help](https://essays.uxdesign.cc/tech-diet/?utm_source=densediscovery&utm_medium=email&utm_campaign=newsletter-issue-39) by Fabricio Teixeira & Caio Braga
+`READ` [The World Needs a Tech Diet - Here is How Designers Can Help](https://essays.uxdesign.cc/tech-diet/?utm_source=densediscovery&utm_medium=email&utm_campaign=newsletter-issue-39) by Fabricio Teixeira & Caio Braga

 ---